Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Image Formats</h4>

-<p>At the current stage, the following texture formats are recommended - JPEG for RGB and
+I3S supports multiple texture formats which are suitable for different scenarios.
+For example, a client application might prefer consuming the more compact JPEG (and/or PNG) formats over low bandwidth conditions since they are very efficient to transmit and have a widespread adoption.
+However, client applications that might be constrained for memory or computing resource might prefer to directly consume compressed textures such as S3TC for scalability and performance reasons.

-PNG for RGBA.
-They were chosen over S3TC because of low bandwidth consumption and widespread adoption in all steps of the toolchain, such as supporting alpha transparency rendering in WebGL.
-However, with more wide-spread client support for next-generation texture compression formats such as <a href="http://en.wikipedia.org/wiki/Adaptive_Scalable_Texture_Compression">ASTC</a>
+As a result, the I3S specification supports most commonly used image formats such as JPEG/PNG as well as rendering optimized compressed texture formats such as S3TC.
+The only requirement is the authoring application needs to provide the appropriate <code>textureEncoding</code> declaration by using MIME types such as, “image/jpeg” (for Jpeg) and “image/vnd-ms.dds” (for S3TC) etc...

-and <a href="http://www.g-truc.net/post-0340.html ">BPTC</a> which will become available later on.</p>
+With more wide-spread client support for next-generation texture compression formats such as ASTC, ETC2, PVRTC etc..., I3S will include support for more compressed texture formats in the future to enable specific platforms.

 <h4>Texture Sets</h4>